 This is a part-time position; approximately 10-20 hours/week.
 Competitive hourly rate.

+Proven experience in the candidate’s area of expertise.
 Familiarity with and experience working in professional costume shops is preferred.

-Qualified and interested candidates should email a cover letter and resume to Emily Waecker, Costume Supervisor, at firstname.lastname@example.org.
+Qualified and interested candidates should submit a resume via email to Emily Waecker, Costume Supervisor, at firstname.lastname@example.org.
 No phone calls please.